pospi/jschema.binding/README.md

 Initialisation
 --------------
-The first thing you'll want to do with a Binding instance is create a 'class' for it.
+The first thing you'll want to do with a Binding instance is create a *model* (think 'class') for it.
 To do this, you simply call `JSchema.Binding.Create(schema, options)`:

 > **Schema**<br />
 > The JSON schema document used to validate this record, as a javascript object.